Research Projects and Groups

 - Any researchers employed by the University of Adelaide need to have their research pages in full University branding.

-- If the University is the lead for a non-ARC or CRC funded project, the project website should not be hosted externally.
+- If the University is the lead for a funded project, such as ARC or CRC, the project website should not be hosted externally.

-- If the University is the lead, or collaboration partner with other Universities, for an ARC or CRC funded project, then these should be hosted externally.
+- If the University is not the lead, but is a collaboration partner with other Universities, for a funded project such as ARC or CRC, then these should be hosted externally.

 - Should a staff member leave the employment of the University, they may negotiate to take website content with them.
 This, however, does not apply where there is a directive otherwise, or if the project's website contains technical or sensitive information or University intellectual property.